Skaxly01/Kerbalism_KPBS/README.md

     Small Filtration Tank - 16 days filtration material per kerbal.
 Non-Tweakable.

-These parts were derived from the TAC Life support mod.
+These parts were derived from the TAC Life Support mod.
 All credit belongs to them.
 Models, texture files, and modified configs maintain TACLS identification.

         Small LS container - Supports 2 kerbals for 15 days.
 Mass conserve by using half water and half filtration material.
         Standard LS container - Supports 3 kerbals for 30 days.
 Mass conserve by using half water and half filtration material.